mdelarette/bgg/README.md

 This project is based on boardgamegeek.com data, and aims to provide you a selection of games for your party.

-It was started as a test project in a react course, and I try to make in grow in order to use it myself, and may be to be useful for someone else !
+It was started as a test project in a react course, and I try to make it grow in order to use it myself, and may be to be useful for someone else !

 ## Boargamegeek